aidanweltner/folio22/content/collections/projects/vertical-construction.md

 ---
 VERTICAL Construction is a small general contractor in Boise, ID.
 I originally did a web design overhaul, developed a new site and led a branding and logo refresh in 2017.
 The 2017 site was built in WordPress on the popular Divi theme, which was modified slightly.
 I refreshed the site again in 2020 with a much faster, more modern NextJS build.
 The repository is public and [can be viewed here](https://github.com/aidanweltner/vertical-next).

-{{responsive src="statamic://asset::remote::projects/vertical/mobilepreview.png" alt="Mobile view of Vertical Construction website homepage"}}
+{{responsive src="statamic://asset::remote::projects/vertical/mobilepreview.png" alt="Mobile view of Vertical Construction website homepage" glide:width="1024"}}

 [Read a more detailed case study](https://cottontailcreative.com/project/vertical-construction-web-design/) about the 2020 rebuild.